What exactly is this?

 1. BUILD YOUR OWN SHARES

 At Bluestem Farm, we offer not only certified organic vegetables, but also pasture-raised meats and eggs.
-Our summer vegetable and egg shares come to you every week or every other week, depending on what you choose.
+Our summer vegetable and egg shares come to you weekly or every other week, depending on what you choose.
 Meat shares are given out once a month.
-With a couple clicks of our online order form, you can choose what goes in the box, or let the farmers pick the cream of the crop for you.
-Our certified organic vegetable shares come in extra small, small, summer only, and large sizes.
+With a couple clicks of our online order form, you get to choose every single item that goes in the box, or let the farmers pick the cream of the crop for you.
+Our certified organic vegetable shares come in summer extra small, summer small, 10-week summer, summer large, and medium and small winter sizes.

 2. OUR MEMBERS ARE PRIORITY ONE

 There are some vegetables and proteins we don’t sell at all to the general public, and some things we don't offer at farmers markets if we're experiencing a shortage.
-Our CSA members lock in their food in advance, so they get the best we have to offer.
+Our CSA members lock in their food in advance, so they always get the very best our farm has to offer.

 3. WE'RE CERTIFIED ORGANIC